 A one club man who started his career at Mohun Bagan as a nine year old, he first played for the senior side in 1954.
 While he missed making the cut for the 1956 Melbourne Olympics, his performances for Bagan meant that he could not be ignored much longer and he made his India bow in 1958.
 By 1962, he was captain of the legendary side that would win Asian Games gold at Jakarta.

 This is about when Tottenham Hotspur came calling with an offer to train with them.
 At that time, they were the biggest club in London having won the league and cup double in the 1960-61 season under the legendary Bill Nicholson.
-Two years later, that side would become the first British team to win a European trophy when they beat Atletico Madrid 5-1 in the European Cup Winners Cup final.

 The offer to train may not have translated into anything concrete anyway but Goswami declined it sharing in subsequent interviews that he had little information on British football and had no idea how big the club was.
 He last played for India in 1965 and spent another three years at Mohun Bagan before retiring in his prime at the age of 30.